Field hockey at the 2012 Summer Olympics – Women's tournament: Qualification

-– South Africa won the African qualifier tournament but gave up their automatic berth on the premise that they should play a qualifier having deemed the African tournament as sub-standard.
+– South Africa won the African qualifier tournament but gave up their automatic berth on the premise that they should play a qualifier as they deemed the African tournament as sub-standard.
 Eventually they won the Qualification Tournament 1.
 Instead, Argentina was invited as the highest ranked team not already qualified after the conclusion of the continental championships.
 Argentina ended up being the runners-up.

 Umpires

 The FIH announced the list of umpires on 3 January 2012: